GoogleCloudPlatform/community/tutorials/auto-bigquery-tokenize/index.md

           ]
         }

-    Don't be alarmed by the wierd looking columnName, that's just BigQuery using unique identifiers for `Record` data-type, also the `"count"` value varies based on the randomly selected samples during execution.
+    Don't be alarmed by the unusual `columnName` value.
+That's just BigQuery using unique identifiers for the record data-type.

+    The `"count"` value varies based on the randomly selected samples during execution.

 ## Use the tokenize pipeline